antonaut/game-of-life/README.md

 ============

-This implements Conways Game of Life rather inefficiently and renders an animated gif of the simulation.
+This implements Conway's Game of Life rather inefficiently and renders an animated gif of the simulation.